AuReMe/esmecata/README.md

 `proteome_cluster_tax_id.tsv` contains the name, the taxon_id and the proteomes associated to each `observation_name`.

 `esmecata_metadata_proteomes.json` is a log about the Uniprot release used and how the queries ware made (REST or SPARQL).
 It also gets the metadata associated to the command used with esmecata and the dependencies.

+`stat_number_proteome.tsv` is a tabulated file contaning the number of proteomes found for each observation name.

 ### EsMeCaTa clustering